 How To Use Burnet Herb Health Embassy

-Pour 250ml of boiling water per 1-3 tsp of Burnet Herb and leave to infuse for 10-15 minutes.
-Then strain the infusion and drink while it's warm.
+Pour 250ml of boiling water per 1-3 tsp of Burnet Herb and leave to infuse for 10-15 minutes, then strain the infusion.

 Pour 1-3 tsp of Burnet Herb into 200 ml of cool water.
 Bring to a boil and simmer for 5 minutes, then leave to infuse covered for 30 minutes.
-After this time strain the mixture and drink.
+After this time strain the mixture.

-1-3 tsp of Burnet Herb pour 1 cup (200 ml) of water at room temperature, cover and let stand for 6-8 hours, then strain.
-Drink as a brew.
+1-3 tsp of Burnet Herb pour 1 cup (200 ml) of water at room temperature, cover and let stand for 6-8 hours, then strain it.

-Half cup of Burnet Herb pour with 400 ml of vodka, leave for 14 days, then filter.
-Take in a dose of 5-10 ml.
+Half cup of Burnet Herb pour with 400 ml of vodka, leave for 14 days, then filter it.
 You can also use it externally to wash the skin.

 This product description is for informational purposes only.